Parwan Employment Precinct

 This project will provide much-needed employment opportunities for local residents, generating approximately $186 million for the regional economy.

-Investment opportunity
+Investment opportunities

-Infrastructure investment estimates
+Infrastructure investment estimates:

 • Power $11.75 million